 Julianne Bradbury, Resource Ecologist at Modini Mayacamas Preserves, joined ACR in May 2017.
 She has a B.A. in Biology from Sonoma State University, where she studied the impacts of management decisions on a variety of wildlife species in oak woodland, vernal pool, and coastal prairie habitats.
 In partnership with the U.S. Geological Survey, the National Parks Service, and Mountains Restoration Trust, she contributed independent research and restoration support to the Cloud Forest Restoration Project on Santa Rosa Island in the summer of 2016.
 Julianne has been an active research, stewardship, and environmental education volunteer with local conservation organizations, including Pepperwood Preserve and Laguna de Santa Rosa Foundation, since 2012.
 Julianne was a key contributor to the creation of the Hatchery Education Program during her four years with the California Department of Fish and Wildlife.

-Julia Clothier, Education Programs Manager & Director of the Conservation Science Intensive program, designs and leads cutting-edge conservation education programs for ACR including CSI, docent training and advanced training, California Naturalist Certification, junior naturalist training, and mountain lion and fire ecology education programs.
+Julia Clothier, Director of Operations, brings her strengths as a master educator and problem solver—as well as her experience as ACR's former Education Programs Manager & Director of the Conservation Science Intensive program—to the day-to-day operational needs of the organization.
 Julia has been an educator for 25 years, working with children, teens, adults, students, and teachers in formal and informal settings from the Eastern Sierra to Point Reyes and many places in between.
 Prior to joining ACR, Julia served as Director of the Clem Miller Environmental Education Center in Point Reyes National Seashore and as Resident Manager at Fairfield Osborn Preserve on Sonoma Mountain.
 She is the recipient of the Bay Nature Foundation's 2015 Local Hero for Environmental Education Award, and holds a B.A. in botany and an M.A. in natural history.
 Her thesis work included writing, illustrating, and publishing an ethnobotanical field guide to common plants of Sonoma Mountain.

 Emiko Condeso, Ecologist/GIS Specialist, has a master's degree in biology/landscape ecology from Sonoma State University and a dual B.A. in biology and environmental studies from UC Santa Cruz.
 Emiko's research interests include understanding how spatial patterns, particularly in human-altered landscapes, influence biological communities.
 Her graduate work focused on Sudden Oak Death and examined the role of the spatial pattern of host woodland on disease dynamics.
 At the Cypress Grove Research Center, Emiko manages ACR's long-term biological monitoring projects and collaborates with staff and partners in conservation research.
 She is an active member of the local conservation GIS community.